A5TR0spud/astro-additions/README.md

 Removal of aerosolizer in favour of overriding cultivator to produce fumes _and_ spores

-Possible change to spore press, allowing noxious gas to be compressed into spore pods (Default output is a liquid so this shouldn't be a problem)
+Possible change to spore press, allowing noxious gas to be compressed into spore pods

 Mass Cannon - Mass Driver, as a weapon